Winzum/winzum.github.io/content/CV.md

   Research and Programming.
 I worked on a project where digitized newspaper articles from the seventeenth century were computationally analyzed.
 I wrote a program in Python that could recognize the historical names of cities and take into account all the different spellings.

 * **Jul 2013 - Jul 2014, Treasurer | Study Association Awater, Utrecht**
-  Studievereniging Awater is the study association of the study Dutch Language & Culture.
+  Study Association Awater is the study association of the study Dutch Language & Culture.
 As treasurer I got in touch with the financial side of the association as well as the organizational side of the University.

 ## Education
 * **Sep 2018 - May 2021, [Dutch Studies, Master's](https://www.uu.nl/masters/neerlandistiek/)**